-- The practice offered a 'Commuter's Clinic' on a Saturday morning for working patients who could not attend during normal week day opening hours. - Appointments could be made online and through the automated telephone system. - There were longer appointments available for patients with a learning disability. - Routine bookable home visits were available for older patients and patients who would benefit from these. - Same day appointments were available for children and those with serious medical conditions. - Patients were able to receive travel vaccinations available on the NHS as well as those only available privately. - There were disabled facilities, a hearing loop and translation services available. - The practice offered a rapid response service for patients over the age of 75 in collaboration with three further local practices.
-This was when a GP was made available to respond to urgent requests for home visits from any of the participating practices in order to avoid unnecessary attendance at accident and emergency. - The practice offered an in house phlebotomy service and also arranged for bloods to be taken in a person's home if they were unable to attend the practice. - The practice provided an in house ultra sound service. - The practice offered a diabetes clinic for patients who had problems controlling the condition. - The practice worked with health visitors to discuss vulnerable families and refer families to other organisations that provided further support. - The practice offered electronic prescribing. - The practice worked with external services to provide help for patients that were involved with substance and alcohol misuse. - A joint weekly methadone clinic was held by the practice and CCG clinical lead. - The practice provided Bengali advocates and made use of telephone translation services. - The practice provided an in house counsellor but also referred patients to external counsellors for patients with poor mental health.
+- The practice offered a 'Commuter's Clinic' on a Saturday morning for working patients who could not attend during normal week day opening hours. - Appointments could be made online and through the automated telephone system. - There were longer appointments available for patients with a learning disability. - Routine bookable home visits were available for older patients and patients who would benefit from these. - Same day appointments were available for children and those with serious medical conditions. - Patients were able to receive travel vaccinations available on the NHS as well as those only available privately/were referred to other clinics for vaccines available privately. - There were disabled facilities, a hearing loop and interpreting services available. - The practice offered a rapid response service for patients over the age of 75 in collaboration with three further local practices.
+This was when a GP was made available to respond to urgent requests for home visits from any of the participating practices in order to avoid unnecessary attendance at accident and emergency. - The practice offered an in house phlebotomy service and also arranged for bloods to be taken in a person's home if they are unable to attend the practice due to any long term conditions they may have. - The practice provided an in house ultra sound service. - The practice offered a diabetes clinic for patients who had problems controlling the condition. - The practice worked with health visitors to discuss vulnerable families and refer families to other organisations that provided further support. - The practice offered electronic prescribing. - The practice worked with external services to provide help for patients that were involved with substance and alcohol misuse. - A joint weekly methadone clinic was held by the practice and CCG clinical lead. - The practice provided Bengali advocates and made use of telephone interpreting services.

-- The practice provided a ward round for two local care homes and hostel accommodation. - The practice provided a care co-ordinator to provide social assistance to patients who were struggling.
+- The practice provided an in house counsellor but also referred patients to external counsellors for patients with poor mental health. - The practice provided a ward round for two local care homes and hostel accommodation. - The practice provided a care co-ordinator to provide social assistance to patients who were struggling.